Gabriel-Troni/crack_the_code_game/README.md

 Each programmer chose the area they would like to work on, and I specifically focused on database modeling, SQL queries, and PHP backend validations.
 Although some queries were not implemented due to the project's deadline, we decided to include them in the 'information.php' file.

+Unfortunately, due to compatibility issues on Vercel, this specific project is no longer available online.
+However, feel free to explore the code and view the screenshots provided below.

 ## Technologies Used
 - SQL
 - PHP